vbmarko/VileBile/README.md

     - Julia I learned because I heard it had nice syntax and was fast.
 I enjoy that it has linear algebra built in.

-    - I know verry basic Matlab.
+    - I know Matlab and am using it to do EEG signal processing.

 - I keep a personal blog at: https://medium.com/@markovinkl where I write about anything and everything that happens to peak my interest